arpitbatra123/personal-website/posts/lyrics-that-go-beyond-words.md

 ---
-pageTitle: Lyrics that go beyond words
+title: lyrics that go beyond words
 date: '2019-12-08'
-tags: general
 ---

 I listen to a lot of different genres of music but songs that have meaningful lyrics are the ones I connect to the most.
 This post is a collection of sorts of the song lyrics I felt a connect with as they remain relevant long after the music fades down.
 I've also attempted to translate some of the non-english lyrics to english while also trying to maintain their sanctity.